How-To

 Creating a Scoring Catalog

-To create a new scoring catalog in Predict, first click the Scoring Catalogs link, then click the Create New Catalog button.
+To create a new scoring catalog in Predict, first click the Scoring Catalogs option in Predict, then click the Create New Catalog button.
 This will open the New Scoring Catalog dialog.
 Provide a name and an optional description for your new catalog.
 You can also specify into which Dataset Library the scoring catalog will be placed.
 By default, scoring catalogs become datasets in the "Scoring Catalogs" dataset library.
 Click OK when ready to continue.
-The Scoring Catalog Settings dialog will open. ...
+The Scoring Catalog Settings dialog wil...

 What is a Scoring Catalog?